The complete driving test syllabus

 If you can’t answer both show me, tell me questions, you’ll get a minor.
 Not a great start.

-As you can revise these pre-test, you’re in complete control here.
+As you can revise and practice these pre-test, you’re in complete control here.
 Acing this first part of your test will make you feel a lot better about the rest of it.
-It also makes a good first impression if you can deliver the answers confidently and in your own words - your instructor can help you with that.
+It also makes a good first impression if you can deliver the answer to your first question confidently and in your own words - your instructor can help you with that.

 Car controls and instruments